-If the injury is more than a few days old and it has become chronic then alternating heat and ice may also be more beneficial and heat alone during the later stages of rehabilitation is often advised.
+If your injury is more than a few days old and it has become chronic, then alternating heat and ice may be more beneficial.
+Heat alone during the later stages of rehabilitation is often advised.

 What can a Sports Injury professional do?

-If the injury is quite severe and you are young and active then surgery may be indicated to repair the tear.
+If your injury is quite severe, you are young and active, then surgery may be indicated to repair the tear.
 People who are more likely to need surgery include:

 - Athletes under 60 years old.